Select the appropriate application type for further instructions and applications.

 Change in Business or Firm Affiliation

 Licensed architects or applicants may change the business name or firm associated with their individual record by completing the Business & Firm Verification Form.
-Out-of-state firms (PCs, PAs and PLLCs) must also provide documents to verify that the firm type and ownership is compliant.
+Businesses and firms must also provide documents to verify that the firm ownership is compliant.

 Business & Firm Verification Form